 The foundation of every good lawyer is a deep wealth of knowledge.
 Be it understanding landmark cases, developing industry expertise, or staying up-to-date on the latest data, attorneys are expected to know a lot about how the modern world works.
 And one way to accomplish that is by regularly reading books—especially books about law.

 Reading legal books may have been a requirement in law school, but it should be part of your overall growth strategy as you scale your firm.
-From time management skills to collaborating with other experts in your field, these are the nine best books for lawyers to read.
+From time management skills to collaborate with other experts in your field, these are the nine best books for lawyers to read.

 - Legal Project Management